• Skip to primary navigation

 Instructions

-1. Combine the ground flaxseeds and milk together in a bowl.
+1. Combine the ground flaxseeds and milk in a bowl.

 Notes

-* Top this with yogurt, granola, fresh fruit and chopped nuts for winning health & flavor combinations!
+Top this with yogurt, granola, fresh fruit, and chopped nuts for winning health & flavor combinations!
 I love vegan vanilla yogurt with chopped strawberries, bananas, and hazelnuts!
-Think: blueberry + chocolate chip for a classic combo or mango & pineapple with macadamia nuts for a tropical summer twist!
+Or blueberry + chocolate chip for a classic combo or mango & pineapple with macadamia nuts for a tropical summer twist!

-* You can adjust the final texture of this recipe by altering the amount of liquid.
-Want this in a thinner, more porridge-like consistency or ultra thiccccc and hearty?
+You can adjust the final texture of this recipe by altering the amount of liquid.
+Want this in a thinner, more porridge-like consistency or ultra thick and hearty?
 You can make that happen.
 Add more liquid for a thinner consistency or less to thicken things up!
-You do you, friends.

 Did you make this recipe?